Irrecoverable Flat Spin

 Once it had been stupid, but also kind of funny, almost innocent, as these things go.

 Rewind to first year.
 Cast your mind back to the time before Mike and Kevin had given themselves fully over to the dark side, when they still attended class, worried about grades, and kept up with their reading, ploughing through the casebooks with their hi-lighters, using different colours to denote obiter vs. ratio, majority vs. dissent, while carefully making little notes in the margins.
 They knew there was a party going on at Domus, and everybody likes a party, and of course, student life involved all sorts of blow-outs and drink-fests, that was just normal, everybody did it.
-Mike and Kev weren’t inclined to be stand-offish.
+So they were diligent first year law students, but you know, Mike and Kev weren’t inclined to be stand-offish.
 If folks were holding parties, it was no more than polite to attend.
 Anyway, it was good to get to know people, and join in the fun with everybody else.

 It was in that spirit that they decided to be active participants in the law school Variety Show (or was it Talent Show?), which went on every year in a venue over at the Student Union Building.
 Tradition, you know.
 These weren’t Domus events, but they were certainly in the same vein, and prone to the same sort of inebriated hijinks.
-Willing students were expected to submit themselves to ritual humiliation.
+Willing students weren’t expected to perform so much as submit themselves to ritual humiliation.

 Abandoning the stage, he grabbed a big plastic garbage pail, emptied out whatever was in it, and loped off into the hallways of the Student Union Building in search of a suitable faucet.
 Crap.
 There weren’t any.
 All the taps he could find were mounted over sinks in the washrooms, and you can’t fit a standard 20-gallon garbage pail into a sink.
 He knew that for sure, he tried, and it wouldn’t go.
 With Mike now in tow, the litre of wine sloshing around in his guts – where it was not to remain much longer – Kev searched high and low on all the building’s floors, hoping to find an unlocked janitorial closet or something, so keen to fill the pail to the brim that he didn’t even pause to consider that 20 gallons of water would weigh 200 pounds.
 It was a mission, dammit.
 Failure was not an option.